virtUOS/bigbluebutton-ansible/readme.md

 - [ ] Adding more configuration options.
 - [ ] Adding initial user setup
+- [ ] Improve the TLS setup for Nginx
 - [ ] Making this work on other distributions
 - [ ] Adding support for the [Scalable load balancer for BigBlueButton](https://github.com/blindsidenetworks/scalelite)